UN Security Council to vote on resolution urging cessation of hostilities in Gaza to deliver aid | Law-Order

 UN Security Council to vote on resolution urging cessation of hostilities in Gaza to deliver aid

-The UN Security Council scheduled a vote late Monday on an Arab-sponsored resolution calling for an urgent cessation of hostilities in Gaza to allow unhindered access to deliver humanitarian aid to the massive number of civilians in need of food, water, medicine and other essentials.But diplomats said the text is still being negotiated to try to get the United States, Israels closest ally, to abstain rather than veto the resolution, making it likely the 5 pm vote at the United Nations could be delayed.
+The UN Security Council delayed a vote on an Arab-sponsored resolution calling for a halt to hostilities in Gaza to allow unhindered access to deliver humanitarian aid to the massive number of civilians in need of food, water and medicine until Tuesday morning, as members intensified negotiations to try to avoid another veto by the United States.

-The UN Security Council scheduled a vote late Monday on an Arab-sponsored resolution calling for an urgent cessation of hostilities in Gaza to allow unhindered access to deliver humanitarian aid to the massive number of civilians in need of food, water, medicine and other essentials.
+The council said Monday's 5 p.m.
+EST vote would not take place, and diplomats said negotiations were taking place to get the United States, Israel's closest ally, to abstain or vote "yes" on the resolution.

-But diplomats said the text is still being negotiated to try to get the United States, Israel's closest ally, to abstain rather than veto the resolution, making it likely the 5 pm vote at the United Nations could be delayed.
-The diplomats spoke on condition of anonymity because discussions have been private.
+A key issue is how to implement and sustain a desperately needed aid operation.
+Human Rights Watch accused Israel earlier on Monday of deliberately starving Gaza's population by blocking the delivery of water, food and fuel, a method of warfare that it described as a war crime.

 The importance of a Security Council resolution is that it is legally binding, but in practice many parties choose to ignore the council's requests for action.
 General Assembly resolutions are not legally binding, but though they are a significant barometer of world opinion.